NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script plays Stawars on the terminal
+This script plays Star Wars episode IV on the terminal